Aleurites moluccanus: Description

+These nuts, upon germinating, produce cotyledons or seed leaves up to 9 cm long by 5.5 cm wide.

 Taxonomy

 This plant was first described by Carl Linnaeus in his Species Plantarum (1753) as Jatropha moluccana.
 It was renamed as Aleurites moluccana by Carl Ludwig Willdenow in an 1805 edition of Species Plantarum, but the ending was corrected to match the gender of the Latin genus Aleurites moluccanus.

 While there are many online references to the spelling "Aleurites moluccana", this is not accepted by botanical authorities such as the International Plant Names Index or the Germplasm Resources Information Network.

 Etymology

 The genus name derives from the Ancient Greek ἄλευρον (áleuron), meaning "flour" or "meal", and refers to the new growth which appears to be dusted with flour.
 The species epithet means "from the Moluccas".

 Distribution and habitat

-Its native range is impossible to establish precisely because of early spread by humans, and the tree is now distributed throughout the New and Old World tropics including the Indian subcontinent, Southeast Asia, Papuasia, Queensland, and some islands of the western Pacific Ocean.
+Its native range is impossible to establish precisely because of early spread by humans, and the tree is now distributed throughout the New and Old World tropics including the Indian subcontinent, Southeast Asia, Papuasia, Queensland in Australia, and some islands of the western Pacific Ocean.

 The candlenut was first domesticated on the islands of Southeast Asia.
 Remains of harvested candlenuts have been recovered from archaeological sites in Timor and Morotai in eastern Indonesia, dated to around 13,000 and 11,000 BP, respectively.
 Archaeological evidence of candlenut cultivation is also found in Neolithic sites of the Toalean culture in southern Sulawesi dated to around 3,700 to 2,300 BP.
-Candlenuts were widely introduced into the Pacific islands by early Austronesian voyagers and became naturalized to high volcanic islands.
+Early Austronesian voyagers introduced candlenuts, as a canoe plant, widely across the Pacific islands; the trees became naturalized to high volcanic islands.

 A. moluccanus grows in tropical rainforests and gallery forests.
 It is a very fast-growing tree and often appears in disturbed rainforest.
 In Australia the altitudinal range is from sea level to 800 m.